sappelhoff/eeg_positions/README.md

 orthogonally to that from the inion through the nasion, and the z-axis goes orthogonally to that plane through the vertex of the scalp.

-We use the following anatomical landmarks to define the boundaries of th
+We use the following anatomical landmarks to define the boundaries of the
 sphere:

 ## Cartesian Coordinates